 The ECS shall be configured with the information of authorization methods (token-based authorization or local authorization) used by EESes.

-Authentication between EEC and ECS shall be done during the execution of the TLS handshake protocol..
+Authentication between EEC and ECS shall be done during the execution of the TLS handshake protocol.
 Details of the authentication method (e.g., TLS certificates, usage of AKMA [11] or GBA [12] as methods to arrange the PSK for TLS) are out of scope of the present document.
-If the EEC sends the GPSI to the ECS, then the ECS shall also authenticate the GPSI.
-The details of how to authenticate the GPSI is out of scope of the present document.
+If the EEC sends the GPSI to the ECS, the ECS shall not use this information without validating it (i.e., whithout ensuring that the EEC is running on the UE identified by the received GPSI).
+For validation, the ECS can use UE ID API (clause 4.15.10 of TS 23.502 [XX]), AKMA [11] or GBA [12] to fetch the GPSI from the network and validate the GPSI received from the EEC.
+If there is a mismatch between the GPSI received from the EEC and the GPSI received from the network, it can be regarded as a privacy attack where a compromised EEC can try to learn location information about another UE.
+The decision and action to be taken by the ECS for such mismatch cases are left to implementation.

 After successful authentication, the ECS shall authorize the EEC by its local authorization policy.